jaredsohn/okcnotes/README.md

 Greasemonkey script can also be found here: http://userscripts.org/scripts/show/176001

 Chrome extension not in webstore yet and requires files are checked out and that Chrome is pointed to the chrome/ folder.
-TODO: replace icons.
+Also, the icons are generic.

 Pull requests welcome.